New Student Advising and Registration

 Things to Do before Advising and Registration

-- Students are also highly encouraged to take the Japanese Placement Test prior to the advising sessions
+- Students are also highly encouraged to take the Foreign Language Placement Assessment prior to the advising sessions

 - Art major students who want to use their transfer credits toward Temple’s studio requirements must present the course syllabus and portfolio to the Art program coordinator and obtain permission